thesetup/SetupAPI/README.md

 #API Documention for Setup

 Setup is a video-driven dating app that you use to set up your friends.
 You create a dating profile for one or many of your single friends, post videos of yourself describing how awesome they are, or take videos of them being awesome in action.
-The documentation below details MVP functionality of the application.
+The documentation below details MVP functionality of the application which was conceptualized, designed and developed in less than 3 weeks.

 Future features will include: